SharkSnack/shiren-6/content/dungeons/domain-of-staves-and-scrolls.md

 ---
 title: "Domain of Staves and Scrolls"
-metaTitle: "Domain of Staves and Scrolls - Shiren 6 Wiki"
+metaTitle: "Domain of Staves and Scrolls - Shiren the Wanderer: Serpentcoil Island Wiki"
-metaDescription: "Domain of Staves and Scrolls dungeon guide for Shiren the Wanderer 6."
+metaDescription: "Domain of Staves and Scrolls dungeon guide for Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island."
 ---

 <div class="pageTopImage dungeonPageTopImage2">